openshift/enhancements/enhancements/two-nodes-openshift/2no.md

 ### API Extensions

-There are two related but ultimately orthogonal capabilities that may require API extensions.
+There are three known capabilities that require API extensions.

-1. Identify the cluster as having a unique topology
+1. Identifying two-node control-plane clusters as a unique topology
-2. Tell CEO when it is safe for it to disable certain membership-related functionalities
+2. Telling CEO when it is safe for it to disable certain membership-related functionalities
+3. Creating the CRD used for fencing enablement and resource agent remediation

 #### Unique Topology